my-datascience/blog/_articles/Python/Terminology - Terminal, Console, Shell, Interpreter, Kernel.md

 "Developers often call the output area of an IDE (like the Python console in PyCharm) a 'console' — it's a program-specific interface for running code."

-Summary: So I think it is safe to ignore those (mostly historical) differences and treat them as basically the same thing.
+**Summary**: So I think it is safe to ignore those (mostly historical) differences and treat them as basically the same thing.
 But if I had to make a distinction, it would be this: If you are talking about interacting with an OS, the convention is to call it a "terminal".
 But if you are interacting with anything else, like Python, or IPython, the convention is to call it a "console".

 ## Shell
 "A shell is the program that actually interprets the text commands you type into the terminal."

 "Examples: bash, zsh, cmd.exe or PowerShell."

-Summary: I think of a shell as a program that actually runs inside a terminal or a console.
+**Summary**: I think of a shell as a program that actually runs inside a terminal or a console.

 ## Python Console / Python Shell
 "In most contexts, Python console ≈ Python shell"